Species substitution, graph suspension, and graded Hopf algebras of painted tree polytopes

 \subsection{General painted trees.}

 Now our definition of painted trees is expanded to include any of our types of forest grafted to any of our types of tree.
 On top of that we will also permit a further broadening of the allowed structure of our painted trees.
 The paint-line, where the graft occurs, is allowed to coincide with nodes, where branching occurs.
 We call it a \emph{half-painted node}.
 In terms of the grafting of a forest onto a tree our description depends on the type of forest.
 If the forest is weakly ordered, or is a forest of weakly ordered trees, then we see each half-painted node as grafting on a single tree at its least node, after removing its trunk and root.
 If the forest is only partially ordered (i.e. of binary trees or corollas) then we see the half-painted nodes as (possibly) several roots of several trees simultaneously grafted to a given leaf.
-See the examples in Figures~\ref{pgdiamond} and~\ref{detail}.
+For a choice $C$ of forests and a choice $D$ of trees, the resulting general trees are denoted $\widetilde{C/D}.$ See the examples in Figures~\ref{pgdiamond} and~\ref{detail}.

 For these general painted trees we can again extend the ``fractional'' maps using $\beta, \tau$ and $\kappa.$ We reiterate from above how the half-painted nodes are interpreted, since that determines the input for the ``numerator'' map.
-Specifically $\frac{\beta}{g}$ operates by taking as input for $\beta$ the weakly ordered forest of trees, one tree for each half-painted node.
-That is, $\frac{\beta}{g}$ treats the half-painted nodes as being the location of a single tree that is grafted on without a trunk.
-This description is the same for $\frac{\tau}{g}.$ In contrast however, the map $\frac{\kappa}{g}$ takes as input the forest found by listing all the unpainted trees while assuming each has a visible trunk, some of which are simultaneously grafted at the same half-painted node.
+Specifically $\displaystyle{\frac{\beta}{g}}$ operates by taking as input for $\beta$ the weakly ordered forest of trees, one tree for each half-painted node.
+That is, $\displaystyle{\frac{\beta}{g}}$ treats the half-painted nodes as being the location of a single tree that is grafted on without a trunk.
+This description is the same for $\displaystyle{\frac{\tau}{g}}.$ In contrast however, the map $\displaystyle{\frac{\kappa}{g}}$ takes as input the forest found by listing all the unpainted trees while assuming each has a visible trunk, some of which are simultaneously grafted at the same half-painted node.
 Examples of these maps are shown in Figure~\ref{pgdiamond}, where we show 12 general painted trees that consist of one of the four general types of forest and one of the three general types of trees.
 Figure~\ref{detail} is a detail from Figure~\ref{pgdiamond} showing how the actions of the projections differ.